HopkinsIDD/COVIDScenarioPipeline/README.md

 # Configuration files

-The pipeline now uses a configuration file to set simulation parameters.
-A template can be found in `config.yml`.
-The easiest way to specify this config file to jobs is to use the `CONFIG_PATH` environment variable:
+The pipeline now uses a configuration file to set simulation parameters. config file to jobs is to use the `CONFIG_PATH` environment variable:

 ```